earlfogel/UltraRogue/README.md

 ## Installation

 This software builds on linux and windows.
-Probably other unix's too, but I haven't tried.
+Probably other unix's too, but I haven't tried any recently.

-To build urogue, change to the rogue directory and type make:
+To build urogue, change to the rogue sub-directory and type make:

     cd rogue
     make